23 MAY 2017, 23:59 UTC/GMT

 - Select "Create" for the Technical Papers submission form

 - Submissions may be rejected without review for a variety of reasons including plagiarism or dual review (papers simultaneously under review for another conference).
-For more information, please see the Review Process section of the FAQs.
+For more information, please see Submission Policy.

-- All fields on the submission form must be completed and the final versions of all files (or their MD5 checksums) uploaded by 23 MAY 2017, 23:59 UTC/GMT.
-Generating the submission form will assign your submission a paper_ID.
-A paper_ID is required for each submission.
-You will need to include the paper_ID at the top of the first page of your submitted paper.
-NO SUBMISSIONS CAN BE ENTERED AFTER 23 MAY 2017, 23:59 UTC/GMT.
+- The submission form must contain a tentative paper title and the name and contact details of at least the corresponding author by the submission form and abstract deadline (22 MAY 2017, 23:59 UTC/GMT).
+Creating a submission form with this information will assign your submission a paper-ID.
+A paper-ID is required for each submission.
+You will need to include the paper-ID at the top of the first page of your submitted paper.
+NO PAPER-IDs WILL BE ISSUED after the submission form deadline (22 MAY 2017, 23:59 UTC/GMT).
+See Timeline tab below.

-- See the Publication Requirements page for information on preparing documents and supplemental materials (including information on anonymity, paper length, resubmissions, etc.).
-See the Deadlines section of the FAQs for more details about submission deadlines.
+- See Submission Policy and Submission Requirements for information on preparing documents and supplemental materials (including information on anonymity, paper length, resubmissions, etc.).
+See the Deadlines section of the FAQs below for more details about submission deadlines.

 Information for Submission of Papers and Electronic Supplemental Materials

-By this date and time, you must have uploaded a PDF file of your paper and all supplemental files OR the MD5 checksums of these files.
-If you upload MD5 checksums, you then have until 24 MAY 2017, 23:59 UTC/GMT to upload the files that match these checksums.
+- By the paper deadline (23 MAY 2017, 23:59 UTC/GMT, see Timeline tab below), you must have uploaded a PDF file of your paper and all supplemental files OR an MD5 checksum of these files.
+If you upload MD5 checksums, you have until the final file upload deadline (24 MAY 2017, 23:59 UTC/GMT, see Timeline) to upload the files that match this checksum.
 Uploads of all files will be disabled at some point on 23 MAY 2017, depending on the server load, during which time it will only be possible to upload MD5 checksums.
 Please be prepared to upload checksums during this period.
-If you want to avoid uploading checksums, submit at least 24 hours before the deadline.
-Papers or materials emailed to the Technical Papers Chair or Technical Papers Advisory Committee are not considered to have been submitted; you must use the online submission system.
+If you want to avoid uploading checksums, submit by the submission form deadline (22 MAY 2017, 23:59 UTC/GMT).
+Papers or materials emailed to the Papers Chair or Papers Advisory committee are not considered to have been submitted; you must use the online submission system.

 Physical Submission of Supplemental Materials